-Practice Owner Role accountable for the overall quality of a service management practice and owner of the Practice Backlog.
-Practice/Microprocess Planning Meeting A high-level event to define the goals, objectives, inputs, outcomes, activities, stakeholders, tools and other aspects of a process.
+Practice/Microprocess Planning A high-level event to define the goals, objectives, inputs, outcomes, activities, stakeholders, tools and other aspects of a practice.
 This meeting is not timeboxed.
-Product Backlog Refinement An ongoing process of adding detail, estimates and order to backlog items.
-Sometimes referred to as Product Backlog grooming.
-Product Owner An individual who manages the Product Backlog and ensures the value of the work that the Team performs.
-Release Planning Meeting A non-timeboxed event that establishes the goals, risks, features, functionality, delivery date and cost of a release.
-It also includes prioritizing the Product Backlog.
+Process Structured set of activities designed to accomplish a specific objective.
+A process takes inputs and turns them into defined outputs.
+Process Standup A timeboxed event of 15 minutes to inspect progress towards the Sprint Goal and identify impediments as quickly as possible.
 Scrum A simple framework for effective team collaboration on complex projects.
 Scrum provides a small set of rules that create "just enough"structure for teams to be able to focus their innovation on solving what might otherwise be an insurmountable challenge.
-Scrum components Scrum's roles, events, artifacts and the rules that bind them together.
 Scrum Guide The definition of Scrum concepts and practices, written by Ken Schwaber and Jeff Sutherland.
-ScrumMaster An individual who ensures that the Team adheres to Scrum practices, values and rules.
-Scrum Team A self-organizing team consisting of a Product Owner, Development Team and ScrumMaster.
-Scrum values A set of fundamental values and qualities underpinning the Scrum framework:; commitment, focus, openness, respect and courage.
-Self-organizing The management principle that teams autonomously organize their work.
-Self-organization happens within boundaries and against given goals.
-Teams choose how best to accomplish their work, rather than being directed by others outside the team.
+Scrum Pillars Pillars that uphold the Scrum framework that include: Transparency, Inspection, and Adaption.
+Scrum Values A set of fundamental values and qualities underpinning the Scrum framework: commitment, focus, openness, respect and courage.
+Service Enables the ability to do something when and how it is needed or desired.
+It enables its customers to achieve their objectives more efficiently and/or more effectively than they could without the service.
 Service Management Practice A complete end to end capability for managing a specific aspect of service delivery (e.g., changes, incidents, service levels).

-Sprint A period of 2-4 weeks during which an increment of product work is completed.
-Sprint Backlog Defines the work that must be completed during the Sprint.
+The Sprint A period of <4 weeks during which an increment of work is completed.
+Sprint Backlog A subset of the Practice Backlog that represents the work that must be completed to realize the Sprint Goal.
 Sprint Goal The purpose and objective of a Sprint, often expressed as a business problem that is going to be solved.
-Sprint Planning Meeting A 4-8 hour timeboxed event that defines the Sprint Goal, the increment of the Product Backlog that will be done during the Sprint and how it will be done.
+Sprint Planning A 4-8 hour timeboxed event that defines the Sprint Goal, the increment of the Practice Backlog that will be done during the Sprint and how it will be done.
 Sprint Retrospective A 1.5-3 hour timeboxed event during which the Team reviews the last Sprint and identifies and prioritizes improvements for the next Sprint.
-Sprint Review A timeboxed event of 4 hours or less where the Team and stakeholders inspect the work resulting from the Sprint and update the Product Backlog.
-Strategic Sprint A 2-4 week timeboxed Sprint during which strategic elements that were defined during the Process Planning Meeting are completed so that the Team can move on to designing the activities of the process.
+Sprint Review A timeboxed event of 4 hours or less where the Team and stakeholders inspect the work resulting from the Sprint and update the Practice Backlog.

+Strategic Sprint A <4 week timeboxed Sprint during which strategic elements that were defined during Practice Planning are completed so that the Team can move on to designing the activities of the process.
 Timebox The maximum duration of an event.
-User Story A statement written from the user's business perspective that describes how the user will achieve a goal from a feature of the product.
-User stories are captured in the Product Backlog. - Caprored III III o Fredeer Backleg.
-Velocity How much Product Backlog effort a team can handle in a single Sprint.
-Waste Any activity which does not add value to a process.
+User Story A brief statement used to describe a requirement from a user's perspective.
+User stories are used to facilitate communication, planning, and negotiation activities between the stakeholders and the Agile Service Management Team.
+Value Stream Management A management approach that focuses on the end-to- end flow of customers, their challenge and ideas (as input) to target business value (as output) through best practices and by the elimination of wasted time and resources.
+Value Stream Map Visually depicts the end-to-end flow of activities from the initial request to value creation for the customer.
+Velocity Measure of the quantity of work done in a pre-defined interval.
+The amount of work an individual or team can complete in a given amount of time Waste Any activity which does not add value to a process.
 Waterfall A linear and sequential approach to software development.

-ITIL® is a (registered) Trade Mark of AXELOS Limited.
+ITIL® is a (registered) Trademark of AXELOS Limited.
 All rights reserved.